BayBenj/CelebA-DCGAN/README.md

 • The output of a similar deep learning algorithm (has more layers in its generator and discriminator networks) trained on landscape paintings can be found [here](https://twitter.com/deep_landscapes).

+On the left, icons from NetHack.
+On the right, DCGAN generator output after being trained on the NetHack data set.
 ![Data sample](https://github.com/BayBenj/CelebA-DCGAN/blob/master/data.jpg "Data sample")
 ![Output sample](https://github.com/BayBenj/CelebA-DCGAN/blob/master/output.png "Output sample")